jahan-addison/gridpaste/README.md

 =========
 Gridpaste is an online mathematics tool to share computations, transformations, and annotations on geometric structures in a coordinate plane.
 One starts with a clean board and places their geometric elements and performs actions on these elements in a recordable sequence.
 The sequence may then be saved and shared by a unique URL to colleagues or instructors.
 The tool is packed with a built-in function runner with annotations and placement of text in an orderly way to present a proof or construction.

-We are currently in the progress of a rewrite in Django/Python3, check status here: https://github.com/jahan-addison/gridpaste/projects/1
+We are currently in the progress of a rewrite in Django/Python3, check status [here](https://github.com/jahan-addison/gridpaste/projects/1).

 Requirements
 ============